There are now 3 possible online modes for units:

 - Students are able to (1) define and distinguish different types of foreign exchange risk and recommend appropriate management action on how to manage this risk; (2) describe the primary forms of financing used by multinationals and identify issues involved in capital structure decisions; (3) identify issues surrounding international capital budgeting investment decision making; and (4) critically analyse issues involved in foreign direct investment and exposure to country/political risk.

-- Indicative assessments in this unit are as follows: (1) tutorials; (2) assignment; and (3) final examination.
+- Indicative assessments in this unit are as follows: (1) online tests; (2) group assignment; and (3) final examination.
 Further information is available in the unit outline.

 - Unit Coordinator(s)